-To help troubleshoot performance issues, you should enable profiling debug logging.
-To do so, include a letter "g" in the argument of the --emake-debug=<arguments> option.
-Electric Cloud engineering and support staff use the eMake debug logs to help troubleshoot problems.
-For more information about debug logging and log levels, see the "Electric Make Debug Log Levels" section in Chapter 11,Troubleshooting.
+Electric Cloud engineering and support staff use profiling debug logging as well as other information in the eMake debug logs to help troubleshoot problems.
+For more information about debug logging and log levels, see the "Electric Make Debug Log Levels" section in Chapter 11, Troubleshooting.